 (a.k.a.
 Philip J. Guo, Philip Jia Guo)

-In addition to research, Philip is passionate about building software tools for online education.
-In 2010, he created a free web-based tool for learning programming called Online Python Tutor (pythontutor.com), which over 200,000 people have used so far.
+Philip's main research interests are in human-computer interaction (HCI), especially building tools for informal learning and online education.
+In 2010, he created a free web-based tool for learning programming called Online Python Tutor (pythontutor.com), which has been used by over 500,000 people in over 165 countries.

 In 2012, Philip wrote a popular free e-book called The Ph.D.
 Grind (phdgrind.com), which is the first known detailed account of an entire Ph.D. experience.
 So far, over 100,000 people have downloaded it, and hundreds of readers have sent him heartfelt email responses.
 He also writes a monthly blog column for the Communications of the ACM, and his personal website (pgbovine.net) gets over 250,000 visitors per year.